Crémant On

 Cremant de Savoie Brut Nature White Blend

 Bracing AF, you’ll clench your teeth and bare your fangs (only me?) but that is the brut nature of it all.
 Herbal, lemony, zesty, softened by lanolin and linen.
-Pleasing and jarring (in a good way)z — 4 months ago
+Pleasing and jarring (in a good way)z — a year ago

 Serge, Severn and 4 others liked this